eProsima/Fast-DDS-docs/docs/fastdds/persistence/persistence.rst

 in which they where when the shutdown occurred.

 .. note::
-    Mind that |DataReaders-api| do not stored their history into the database, but rather the last notified change from the |DataWriter-api|.
+    Mind that |DataReaders-api| do not store their history into the database, but rather the last notified change from the |DataWriter-api|.
     This means that they will resume operation where they left, but they will not have the previous information, since that was already notified to the application.